TheGatesOfParadise/MenuToGrocery/README.md

 9. grocery list can't get from mealplan, has to add one by one
 10. mealplan recipe -> favorite,  Favorite recipe -> mealplan --- no need, do it in recipeView
 11. delete/add grocery item, individual checkbox  -- check GamifiedToDo/ToDoDetails/ToDoDetailsView.swift, line 206
+15. add drawer for instruction
+4. save to firebase